 If you are already habitually using crack cocaine when you get pregnant, it is unlikely that you will be able to stop immediately without professional help.

-The best way to minimize the damage that drug use does to your unborn baby is to stop using.
-In order to do that, you may need help from a rehabilitation centre.
+The best way to minimise the damage that drug use does to your unborn baby is to stop using.
+To do that, you may need help from a rehabilitation centre.

 If you do not get that help as soon as possible, your child may have to deal with the adverse effects of your drug use for a long time.
 They will also run the risk of becoming a drug addict themselves.